Emerging in retail banking in the early 2000s, digital signage was commonly considered a logical extension of traditional in-branch communications

 #5 – You Need an Editor-in-Chief

-Chances are, if you’ve approached digital signage as mostly a merchandising promotional vehicle, and you’ve playlisted as many messages as you could produce regardless of dwell time, you’ve haven’t yet found the need to make tough editorial decisions about what should play and what should not.
+Chances are, if you’ve approached digital signage as mostly a merchandising promotional vehicle, and you’ve playlisted as many messages as you could produce regardless of dwell time, you haven’t yet found the need to make tough editorial decisions about what should play and what should not.
 However, if your goal is to leverage digital signage to support improved in-branch experiences, it’s imperative for your institution to have an engaged editorial process and decision-making body (whether it’s through an individual or a small committee).

-An Editor-in-Chief can help balance the goals of a bank digital signage program – improved merchandising metrics, better customer experience, and stronger brand advocacy, for example – so that the content is always representative of and linked to organizational objectives and brand performance.
+An Editor-in-Chief can help balance the goals of a banking digital signage program – improved merchandising metrics, better customer experience, and stronger brand advocacy, for example – so that the content is always representative of and linked to organizational objectives and brand performance.
 The editorial role doesn’t have to be a full-time job, but a part-time Editor-in-Chief should be diligent about prioritizing messaging for demographics, geography, branch zone, and daypart and continually assess signage performance.

 Having established parameters developed and enforced by this Editor-in-Chief function will help your bank’s digital signage program have more relevance, greater engagement and stronger purpose.
 Centering customer need states and understanding audience mindset are essential steps prior to deploying signage.
 Using storytelling fundamentals that match audience dwell time will help make digital signage do more.
 Ultimately by applying Digital Signage 2.0 principles, innovative banks and credit unions can better maximize their investment in digital signage and create a more effective branch experience for their customers.